Friday 16 March 2018

 The international business journey

-Presented by Diane Jones, Executive director, PTW
+Diane Jones, Executive director, PTW

 PTW Architects first actively pursued international collaboration as a mode of practice in the 1970s when the "Peddle Thorp" group of companies formed partnerships with offices in Hong Kong, Singapore, Indonesia, New Zealand and Papa New Guinea.